rebeccahess22/rebeccahess22/README.md

 - 👋 Hi, I’m @rebeccahess22
 - 👀 I’m interested in data analysis, data engineering, and data science.
-- 🌱 I am currently brushing up my relational database skills using freeCodeCamp.
+- 🌱 I am currently brushing up my python skills using freeCodeCamp.
 Projects completed are available for viewing below. :)
 - 📫 How to reach me: email is hessrebecca4@gmail.com.

 <!---